KavishkaSasindu/jenkins-CICD-fastapi/README.md

 This repository contains a full DevOps CI/CD pipeline architecture for automating application deployment to a Kubernetes cluster using Jenkins, Docker, AWS ECR, Helm, Terraform, and ArgoCD.

+#### This project follows a GitOps workflow.
+The Kubernetes manifests and Helm charts are maintained in the [Infrastructure/Manifest Repository](https://github.com/KavishkaSasindu/fastapi-infra-manifest).

 ---

 ## Table of Contents